 Everyone has plug-ins that they have installed into their WordPress website and either have deactivated them or have activated ones but are not really using them. these plug-ins are just taking up space and should be deleted.
 Of course, before doing so, you should backup your files just to be on the safe side.
 I also suggest that you deactivate the plug-in before actually deleting any files.

 See this screenshot below.
 As you can see there is an inactive section for plug-ins.
-There is no real reason why there should be inactive plug-ins on your blog.
+There is no real reason why there should be inactive plug-ins on your website.

 #6.
 Delete Unwanted Themes